namangupta44/Cline-Helper-Vscode-Extension/README.md

     *   Click the "Clear List" button to reset the listed paths in this tab.
 *   **State:** The listed content persists even if you switch tabs and come back.

+### 4. File Name Searcher (Sidebar Panel)

+*   **Access:** Click the list icon (`$(list-unordered)`) in the Activity Bar on the far left.
+This opens the "Open Files List" container in the sidebar, where the "File Name Searcher" view is located.
+*   **Functionality:**
+    *   Enter a part of a file or folder name into the input box.
+    *   Optionally, check the "Match Case" box for case-sensitive searching (default is case-insensitive).
+    *   Click the "Search" button (or press Enter in the input box).
+    *   The text area below will be populated with the relative paths of all matching files and folders found within the workspace (excluding `node_modules` and `.git`).
+    *   Results are prefixed with `@/` and separated into `--- Folders ---` and `--- Files ---` sections.
+    *   Click the "Copy All" button to copy the entire results list to your clipboard.
+    *   Click the "Clear" button to clear the search input and results.

 ## Code Structure

 The extension code is organized as follows: